 SECOND STEP || Make the Meatballs

-Using your hands, lightly combine all the meatball ingredients except the water in a large bowl until well mixed.
+- Using your hands, lightly combine all the meatball ingredients including ½ cup of Romano except the water in a large bowl until well mixed.
 Don't overmix it.
 Add the water and using your hands again, gently incorporate it.

-Meanwhile, bring 2 cups of broth to a low boil in a medium saucepan.
+- Meanwhile, bring 2 cups of the chicken stock to a low boil in a medium saucepan.
 Keep on a low simmer.

 STEP THREE || Make the Soup

-Meanwhile, in a small bowl, add the remaining parmesan to the 2 eggs and whisk lightly together.
+- Meanwhile, in a small bowl, add the remaining ¼ cup of Romano to the 2 eggs and whisk lightly together.
 Right before serving, take the handle of a wooden spoon and swirl the soup while slowly pouring the egg and cheese mixture into the pot.

 - Acini di pepe pasta is a small round rice-like pasta typically used in Italian wedding soup.